SimonXu100/Cloud_Computing_Big_Data_Projects/README.md

 ## Lab1: Dining Concierge Agent
 ### Description
-- Implemented a chat user interface and host the front end in AWS S3
+- Implement and host a chat user interface on AWS S3, integrating a resful chat APIs built from swagger specification on AWS API Gateway.

-- Built a Dining Concierge chatbot using Amazon Lex and integrated Lex chatbot into chat API based on API Gateway Defined chat and recommendation operation using Lambda function and managed chat information in Amazon SQS
+- Train and deploy the Lex chatbot for the purpose of dining concierge agent, extracting and then pushing customer's perferred information into SQS queue.

-- Used the Yelp API to collect 10,000+ restaurants information from Manhattan and deployed those data on Amazon DynamoDB, combining Elasticsearch service to optimize searching mechanism
+- Deploy detailed restaurants' information collected from Yelp API on Amazon DynamoDB, combining with Elasticsearch service to optimize searching mechanism.

-- Built suggestion mode by analyzing chat information and Database statistics information, broadcasting recommend restaurants and cuisines by SNS services.
-And set up a CloudWatch event trigger to automate request processing
+- Built suggestion mode(Lambda) asychronously operating SQS message queue, retrieving recommended restaurants and cuisines and notifying customers by SNS services.
+And set up a CloudWatch event trigger to automate the request processing.